daniellawson9999/online-decision-transformer/README.md

 ## Installation

-As with the original codebase, experiments require MuJoCo.Follow the instructions in the [mujoco-py repo](https://github.com/openai/mujoco-py) to install.
+As with the original codebase, experiments require MuJoCo.
+Follow the instructions in the [mujoco-py repo](https://github.com/openai/mujoco-py) to install.
 Then, dependencies can be installed with the following command:

 ```